 England suffer T20 international series defeat to India as tourists win by six wickets at Emirates Old Trafford

-India beat England by six wickets at Emirates Old Trafford to win T20 series with a game to spare; Sophie Ecclestone on losing side in her 100th T20I appearance; watch fifth T20 international, at Edgbaston, live on Sky Sports Cricket from 6.35pm on Saturday
+India beat England by six wickets at Emirates Old Trafford to win T20 series with a game to spare; Sophie Ecclestone on losing side in her 100th T20I appearance; watch fifth T20, at Edgbaston, live on Sky Sports Cricket from 6.35pm on Saturday; three ODIs to follow

-The home side - who had kept the series alive with a nervy five-run victory at The Kia Oval last Friday - laboured to 126-7 after electing to bat with opener Sophia Dunkley (22 off 19) top-scoring and visiting spinner Radha Yadav picking up 2-15 as well as the fine diving catch at backward point that dismissed Dunkley.
+The home side - who had kept the series alive with a nervy five-run victory at The Kia Oval last Friday - laboured to 126-7 after electing to bat in Manchester with opener Sophia Dunkley (22 off 19 balls) top-scoring and visiting spinner Radha Yadav picking up 2-15 as well as the fine diving catch at backward point that dismissed Dunkley.

-England were unable to rotate the strike effectively against an excellent India fielding unit and did not manage a boundary between the 10th and 18th overs, with the hosts grateful to final-over sixes from Sophie Ecclestone (16no) - who was playing her 100th T20 international - and Issy Wong (11no) for passing 120.
+England were unable to rotate strike effectively against an excellent India bowling and fielding unit and did not manage a boundary for nine overs from the end of the 10th, with the hosts grateful to final-over sixes from Sophie Ecclestone (16no) - who was playing her 100th T20 international - and Issy Wong (11no) for passing 120.

 - Scorecard: England vs India, fourth women's T20 📋